KseniiaD/wifi-arsenal/README.md

 * [eapmd5pass](http://www.willhackforsushi.com/?page_id=67) - An implementation of an offline dictionary attack against the EAP-MD5 protocol.
 This utility can be used to audit passwords used for EAP-MD5 networks from wireless packet captures, or by manually specifying the challenge, response and associated authentication information.
 * [haircrack](https://github.com/AdamKnube/haircrack/) - Automated aircrack/reaver/pyrit (An interface for aircrack/reaver/pyrit written in python.
 The interface itself may never get finished.)
 * [IKECrack](http://ikecrack.sourceforge.net/) - IKE/IPSec authentication crack tool.
 This tool is designed to bruteforce or dictionary attack the key/password used with Pre-Shared-Key [PSK] IKE authentication.
+* [Krackattacks-test-ap-ft](https://github.com/d30sa1/krackattacks-test-ap-ft) - This script tests if APs are affected by CVE-2017-13082 (KRACK attack)
 * [PCAP-CRACKER](https://github.com/BroadbentT/PCAP-CRACKER) - A python script file to decrypt encrypted IEE (802.11) Radio .pcap files captured via Wireshark for extraction and analyse
 * [wavecrack](https://github.com/wavestone-cdt/wavecrack) - Wavestone's web interface for password cracking with hashcat
+* [WifiBF](https://github.com/Squuv/WifiBF) - This is a wifi Brute Force. script undetectable and secure!
 * [wifite2-docker](https://github.com/random-robbie/wifite2-docker) - Docker of Wifite2
 * [wifite2mod](https://github.com/nuncan/wifite2mod) - This repo is a complete re-write of wifite, a Python script for auditing wireless networks
 * [wifite2-RPi3-nexmon](https://github.com/awesome-pentest-gadgets/WiFite2-RPi3-nexmon) - Wifite2 for Raspberry Pi 3